nixonb91/CS0441_Spring2020/README.md

 # CS0441_Spring2020
 ### This repository will hold any extra recitation materials for CS 0441 for the Spring 2020 term.

+* (04/09/2020) The solution for the practice worksheet on sectiosn 7.3 and 8.5 has been posted!

 * (04/06/2020) The practice worksheet for sections 7.3 and 8.5 has been released!

 * (04/06/2020) Survey for recitation posted in course-info.md (All feedback is anonymous)